levelapps/Drawer-Navigator-Example-App/README.md

-# Stack-Navigator-Example-App
+# Drawer-Navigator-Example-App

-Our example App with Stack Navigator (Using react-navigation 5 in React Native with Expo &amp; Styled Components
+Our example App with Drawer Navigator (Using react-navigation 5 in React Native with Expo &amp; Styled Components

 ```
 $ git clone (repo)
-$ cd example-stack-navigation
+$ cd example-drawer-navigation
 $ npm i
 $ open -a Simulator; expo start --clear
 ```